1nst4ll/mango-news/docs/frontend-ui.md

 Frontend UI Styling and Stack

-The frontend of the Mango News application is being migrated to a new stack for improved performance and developer experience.
+The frontend of the mango.tc news application is being migrated to a new stack for improved performance and developer experience.

 **New Frontend Stack:**